tristandruyen/blog_os/README.md

 ### Relevant Branches
 - `main` branch is Basically the newest version of the blog
-- `uefi_support` is my current state of porting everything to the newest version of the bootloader crate, which enables UEFI.
+- `uefi-support` is my current state of porting everything to the newest version of the bootloader crate, which enables UEFI.

 Currently this only produces a grey screen.